 Rodent control in Kansas City

-The class of creatures called “rodents” actually encompasses a much more than just mice and rats.
-It refers to any animal whose incisor teeth continue to grow, so they must continually gnaw in order to keep them serviceable.
+The class of creatures called “rodents” actually encompasses much more than just mice and rats.
+It refers to any animal whose incisor teeth continue to grow, so they must continually gnaw to keep them serviceable.

-Removing rodents can sometimes be as easy as setting a mouse trap; but a larger infestation (especially with rats or larger rodents) can be larger issue.
+Removing rodents can sometimes be as easy as setting a mousetrap, but a more significant infestation (especially with rats or larger rodents) can be a more substantial issue.
 Rats, especially, are smart and can learn to avoid traps.

 Removing rodents can be difficult.
-A professional pest management company will identify nesting areas and feeding grounds and know how to completely eliminate them.
-Proper cleanup is also performed, ensuring that you and your family are safe from allergies, illness and possible future infestation.
+A professional pest management company will identify nesting areas and feeding grounds and know how to eliminate them.
+Proper cleanup is also performed, ensuring that you and your family are safe from allergies, illness, and possible future infestation.